 Bring the butter to room temperature.
 With an electric beater or stand mixer, beat the butter and salt for 1-2 minutes until it's the texture of thick mayonnaise.
 Add the sugar and beat for another 1-2 minutes until light and fluffy.

-With the mixer on low, add the eggs one at a time.
+With the mixer on low, add the eggs one at a time and the vanilla.
 Scrape down the bowl to incorporate the eggs.

 For the dry ingredients